jae0029/Hunting/blog.md

 ---
-layout: home
+layout: default
 title: Blog
-permalink: /blog/
 ---

-# Blog Posts
+# Blog

+This is a simple Jekyll blog.